William E. Butler

 William Elliott Butler (born 20 October 1939) is a jurist and academic known for his work on the legal systems of Russia, the Commonwealth of Independent States (CIS), and Mongolia, as well as his contributions to public and private international law.
-He has held academic positions including John Edward Fowler Distinguished Professor of Law at the Dickinson School of Law, Pennsylvania State University (since 2005); Professorial Research Associate at the School of Oriental and African Studies, University of London (since 2006); and Emeritus Professor of Comparative Law at the University of London (since 2005).
-Butler has published four books on Russian law.
-As of 2025, he is 83 years old.
+He has held academic positions including John Edward Fowler Distinguished Professor of Law at the Dickinson School of Law, Pennsylvania State University (since 2005); professorial research associate at the School of Oriental and African Studies, University of London (2006-2008); and emeritus professor of comparative law at the University of London (since 2005).
+Butler has published several books on Russian law.
 He is a bibliophile and bookplate collector.

 Education

 Butler received his education in the United States.
 In the early 1960s, he attended lectures on Soviet law by John N. Hazard at the Johns Hopkins University School of Advanced International Studies (SAIS) and later worked with Harold J. Berman at Harvard Law School, both of whom were leading figures in the development of Soviet legal studies in the West.
 These experiences contributed to his interest in Soviet law, as well as in international and comparative legal studies.

 His academic qualifications include: an Associate of Arts degree from Hibbing Junior College (1959); a Bachelor of Arts from The American University, School of International Service (1961); a Master of Arts from the Johns Hopkins SAIS (1963); a Juris Doctor from Harvard Law School (1966); a Master of Laws from the Academy University of Law, Institute of State and Law, Russian Academy of Sciences (1997); a Ph.D. from Johns Hopkins SAIS (1970), based on a dissertation titled Soviet Union and the Law of the Sea; and a Doctor of Laws (LL.D.) from the University of London (1979).